 Where to Eat on Christmas Eve & Christmas Day in Barcelona

-On major holidays like December 25, Barcelona practically shuts down as locals cozy up at home with their loved ones.
-However, while your choice of where to eat on Christmas in Barcelona may be limited, there are some true culinary gems available.
+The best way to get in the holiday spirit is with a perfect meal!
+But on major holidays like December 25, Barcelona practically shuts down as locals cozy up at home with their loved ones.
+Although your choice of where to eat on Christmas in Barcelona may be limited, there are some true culinary gems available.
+Here’s our top recommendations from a romantic, candlelit dinner with that special someone to a lively and fun lunch with a big crowd!

-Where to eat in Barcelona on Christmas Eve
+Where to Eat in Barcelona on Christmas Eve

 Bodega La Palma